kagedws6/FT-Prusa-i3-1.0.2/README.md

  Documentation has moved to [marlinfirmware.org](http://www.marlinfirmware.org).

+## Marlin 1.0.2-1 Edited with the settings for Folger Tech's Prusa i3 (http://folgertech.com)

 ## Release Branch

 The Release branch contains the latest tagged version of Marlin (currently 1.0.2-1 – January 2015).
 It also includes a version 1.0.1 (December 2014).
 Any version of Marlin before 1.0.1 (when we started tagging versions) can be collectively referred to as Marlin 1.0.0.